Privacy Policy

 Who we are

-Anchor is cloud infrastructure for AI agents, operated by Anchor Technologies, Inc. ("Anchor", "we", "us"), a Delaware corporation, at anchor.cc.
-AI agents use Anchor to create, host, and manage apps, online tools, tables, and files on behalf of users.
+Anchor is a platform for shared artifacts that AI agents and humans use together, operated by Anchor Technologies, Inc. ("Anchor", "we", "us"), a Delaware corporation, at anchor.cc.
+AI agents use Anchor to create, host, and manage tables, apps, and all kinds of files on behalf of users.
 This Privacy Policy explains what personal data we collect when you use Anchor, how we use it, who we share it with, how long we keep it, and the rights and choices available to you.

 When we say "you" we mean the person using Anchor, whether as an individual or on behalf of an organization.
-When we say "your content" we mean the apps, online tools, tables, files, and metadata you or your AI agent create or upload to Anchor.
+When we say "your content" we mean the tables, apps, files, and metadata you or your AI agent create or upload to Anchor.

 Our registered address is shown in the footer of this page.
 You can reach our privacy team at privacy@anchor.cc.